charlieperson/CV/README.md

 #### Other qualifications

-- Multiple Cousera certificates (I'm a big fan of e-learning)
+- Multiple Coursera certificates (I'm a big fan of e-learning)
 - Google Adwords Certified